Is the Best Service Still No Service?

 But is it always that simple?
 Do you really stand a better chance of keeping your customers by keeping them at a distance?

 Perhaps the next ten years will provide the answer.
-However, there is no one strategy that will fit at every company.
+However, there is no one contact center strategy that will fit at every company.
 Contact centers serve a variety of roles depending on the business they represent.
 Some routinely field technical questions that require detailed explanations.
 Some medical contact centers will receive calls from patients or family members who are concerned about an illness or a prescription, and would prefer to speak to an empathetic agent who can put their fears to rest, or get them the help they need.

 For those customers, having more channels with a self-serve component is not the answer.